The purpose of circulation procedures is to explain who may take out materials from the media center and what types of materials they may borrow.

 The media center allows the circulation of books to students and library volunteers.
 Faculty may circulate books, audio books, videos, reference items, regalia, and periodicals.

--Students in grades 1-3 may borrow one book from any section of the library.
+-Students in first grade may borrow one book from any section of the library.
 If a student forgets his/her book, he/she may choose a paperback book one time.
 Thus, it is possible that a student may have two books out at one time.
 Furthermore, for special class projects, students may be permitted to check out more books.

 -Teachers may borrow as many books and materials as they need to support their lessons.